Tests at 45 years old. What tests for female hormones should be taken during menopause: basic studies. PSA test - prostate specific antigen

 The procedure allows you to quickly and accurately determine:

-• the number of small nodes;
+• number of small nodes;

 • the presence of cystic and tumor formations;

-• varieties of goiter;
+• types of goiter;

 • hypothyroidism;